The most recent image of College Alfajiri

 Good shout to ISIG , la Sapientia in Goma and UCGT in Butenmbo

-Universite de Lubumbashi, along with UNIKIN, are the oldest public universities in the Democratic Republic of the Congo.
-It is known for its Geology and Electrical Engineering departments, and has produced some of the best Mining Engineers in the country.
+Universite de Lubumbashi, along with UNIKIN are the oldest public universities in the Democratic Republic of the Congo.
+It is known for its Geology, Electrical Engineering departments as well as a Mathematics Department and has produced some of the best mining engineers in the country.

-Mapon University in Kindu I haven’t really interacted with student from this university but from what I can read online it seems to be a decent university with amazing programs.
+Mapon University in Kindu I haven’t really interacted with students from this university but from what I can read online it seems to be a decent university with amazing programs.

-Kinshasa / UNIKIN Unless you want to go into politics or you have the resilience to navigate serious institutional dysfunction, I’d be cautious.
-That said, UNIKIN’s Polytechnic department and Mathematics and Computer Science has produced some of the country’s finest engineers.
+Kinshasa / UNIKIN Unless you want to go into politics or you have the resilience to navigate serious institutional dysfunction, be cautious.
+That said, UNIKIN’s Polytechnics Department, Mathematics and Computer Science has produced some of the country’s finest engineers.
 If you have the grit, it can work.

-Universite Protestante du Congo is also a Good shout if you want to study Economic in the capital.
+Universite Protestante du Congo in Kinshasa is also a good shout if you want to study economics in the capital.

-That being said, but the truth is that the universities in the Congo require an upgrade.
+That being said, it’s worth mentioning that the universities in the Congo require an upgrade.
 We need to:

 • Standardize degrees in English to improve international recognition.